 My dog wears a collar and tag, why should it be microchipped as well?

 By law, all dogs that are on the highway or in a public place must wear a collar with the name and address of the owner inscribed somewhere on it.
 Microchipping does not remove this requirement.
 Collars can be maliciously removed or break and the tags can sometimes fall off and be lost.
 By microchipping your dog you can ensure you and your dog's details can always be identified.

 All dogs must now be microchipped by law.
 A breeder has legal responsibility to microchip puppies by 8 weeks of age, before they are sold.

 If my dog is microchipped do I still have to pay if it is collected as a stray?

-Yes, although the fee is likely to be smaller as it should be quicker to reunite you with your dog.
-Remember, our Community Wardens still have to collect your dog and keep it safe while we contact you.
-If we are unable to contact you or the contact details are incorrect then the standard stray dog procedure starts.
+Yes, although the fee is likely to be smaller, as it should be quicker to reunite you with your dog.
+Our Environmental Enforcement Officers still have to collect your dog and keep it safe while we contact you.
+If we are unable to contact you, or the contact details are incorrect, we will follow the standard procedure for stray dogs.

 What happens if my dog is not microchipped?